key4hep/k4RecTracker/README.md

 # k4RecTracker

-This repository hosts vertex and tracker reconstruction related code as well as tracking steering files.
+This repository hosts Gaudi components related to vertex and tracker reconstruction as well as tracking.

 ## Dependencies